 Experiences are fun, but only the safe ones.
-And the safety of our travelers is the most important thing.
+And the safety of our travellers is the most important thing.
 Fortunately, Romania is a safe country and we don’t have the threats that other countries are facing (neither the natural nor the social ones).
 But we still have some details to take care of.
 The weather is one of them.
-We don’t organize tours on bad weather if the roads are dangerous or the activities have some risks.
+We don’t organize tours in bad weather if the roads are dangerous or the activities have some risks.
 We refuse requests that we think can end up bad.
 We choose suppliers that respect the standard qualities.
-We design the itineraries customized to our travelers’ needs.
+We design the itineraries customized to our travellers’ needs.

 Respecting the local traditions and the environment

 People are more and more interested in what local, authentic means.
 With globalization we risk losing the authentic element, to destroy the specificity of places.
 That is why we try to show in our tours how local communities live without interfering in their lives, without affecting them in any way and with respect for their customs.
-The biggest challenge is to reconcile the travelers’ curiosity with the locals’ need for space.
+The biggest challenge is to reconcile the travellers’ curiosity with the locals’ need for space.

 Sustainable tourism is not a trend, a fashion.
 It is a way of visiting the world and leaving a healthy legacy for those coming after.
 We started to practice sustainable tourism in 2018 and that was just the beginning.
 Sustainable tourism in Romania is just beginning to be noticed.
 But our start in 2018 set us the path for the future and we intend to follow it.